wanderdust/newsletter/content/posts/postgres_replication/index.md

 This is also known as availability, which means that if part of the system goes down, you are still capable of serving data to the user.
 Replicated systems also ensure there is no data loss when some of the replicas go down.

-If you remember from the previous section, all the writes in postgres have to go through the primary replica, which creates a single point of failure for write operations.
-If the primary goes down, we will no longer be able to serve write requests.
+If you remember from the previous section, all the writes in postgres have to go through the leader replica, which creates a single point of failure for write operations.
+If the leader goes down, we will no longer be able to serve write requests.
 Users will only be able to run read operations from the read only replicas.

 There are different ways to approach this problem.
 Postgres does not provide the functionality to identify and handle failures on the leader.
 So the default behaviour if the leader fails would be that users are unable to run write operations until the leader is back online.
 Users will still be able to run read operations from the follower replicas.

 A possible approach to handle such sutiuations is to have a standby server that can take over the leader duties when it goes down.
 For example, one of the follower replicas could be promoted to a leader when the current leader fails.
 However, this adds additional complexity to our system.
-If the primary server fails and the standby server becomes the new leader, and then the old leader restarts, you must have a mechanism for informing the old leader that it is no longer in charge.
+If the leader server fails and the standby server becomes the new leader, and then the old leader restarts, you must have a mechanism for informing the old leader that it is no longer in charge.
 This is necessary to avoid situations where both systems think they are the leader, which will lead to confusion and ultimately data loss.

 Postgres does not provide out of the box functionality to identify a failure on the leader and deal with it, for this we’d need to use a third party tool.